Tyketro/PFQ-Highlight-Rare-Shelter-Pokemon/README.md

 Q: Why is Legendary here when it already has a highlight option in QOL?
 A: This was more down to personal preference.
 Compared to what I would usually use the QOL highlight feature for, I found it too distracting for how common Legendary Pokémon can be in the shelter, and I wanted a more subtle option.

+Q: Why aren't Mega Evolutions in this list?
+A: Mega Evolutions are already highlighted appropriately by the QOL highlight feature.
+As of right now I have made scripts for categories of Pokémon that had no highlight option, or in Legendary's case were too prominent in their highlights.